-We know landlords are busy people and it’s not as though you’re sitting around waiting for a call from a tenant to let them know something’s gone wrong.
+We all know that landlords are busy people, and it’s not as though you’re sitting around waiting for a call from a tenant letting you know that something’s gone wrong.
 However, whilst these sorts of issues might seem trivial to you, they can make a big difference to a tenant’s experience of living in your property.
 So if they report something, or you notice something’s wrong whilst visiting, try and get it sorted as quickly as possible.
-You can go the extra mile by checking with your tenants afterwards to see if they’re happy with the repair work.
+It's also important to make it clear from the outset who is responsible for certain repairs in the property.
+Go the extra mile by checking in with your tenants after any maintenance work to check that they're happy with the repairs.

 Nothing says ‘I’d like you to stay’ better than investing in some new fixtures and fittings.
 This shows that you trust the tenants to treat your property with respect and will also help make their lives easier.
 What’s more, you may find that tenants are more responsive to paying a higher rent if you offer to improve the property.

 As far as possible, try to avoid dropping in on tenants unexpectedly.
 Let them know in advance that you’re coming around.
 Otherwise, they might get a nasty shock if they’re just emerging from the shower when you’re checking the condition of the property.
 Typically, landlords should let tenants know at least 24 hours in advance that they’re planning to come round.